All Products

 Manage a workflow

-After you create a workflow, you can manage the workflow.
-Specifically, you can modify, enable, disable, and delete the workflow, and view the details of the workflow.
+After you create a workflow, you can modify, enable, disable, or delete it, and view its details.
 For more information, see Manage workflows.

 Trigger a workflow

-You can trigger a workflow in one of the following modes based on the file path and whether you want the workflow to be automatically triggered.
+You can trigger a workflow in one of the following modes based on the file path and whether you want the workflow to run automatically.
 For more information about trigger conditions, see Workflow triggering rules for files.

 Trigger mode